Skip to main content

 3. P&L Statement (PDF) — full year

-4. Mileage Detail List (CSV) — full year, if you drove for business
+4. Mileage Detail List (XLS) — full year, if you drove for business

-5. Expense Details List with Receipts — if your accountant wants the raw transaction data
+5. Expense Details List with Receipts — if your accountant wants raw transaction data with receipt links

 Frequently Asked Questions